Saudi Arabia Entry Restrictions

 Visa Requirements

-It is essential for all foreigners entering Saudi Arabia to apply for a visa.
+All foreigners entering Saudi Arabia need to apply for a visa.
 Whether you are here for work or tourism, a visa is a prerequisite.
 Previously, Saudi was open to foreigners for religious purposes only.
-However, Saudi Arabia's visa policy has seen a remarkable transformation in recent years.
-Tourist visa was introduced in 2019, leading to simple and hassle-free online applications.
-This helps the tourists to get easy entry into the country.
-There are single-entry and multiple-entry Saudi visas as per your requirements.
+However, Saudi Arabia's visa policy has radically transformed in recent years.
+Tourist visas were introduced in 2019, leading to simple and hassle-free online applications.
+This allows tourists to enter the country with ease.
+There are single entry and multiple entry Saudi visas that meet your requirements.
 You can apply for a Saudi visa online from Dubai, Canada, or your hometown through the official Saudi Arabian visa portal.
 For a more simplified process, reach out to our visa experts online.

-Saudi eVisa is a recent development that can be received on the same day.
-Around 63 countries and territories, including the United States and the United Kingdom, have the privilege to apply for eVisa.
-Another alternative is a visa on arrival, which is accessible to certain nationalities.
-Citizens of Schengen Area countries can obtain a visa on arrival for a stay of up to 90 days.
+The Saudi eVisa is a recent development that can be obtained on the same day.
+Around 63 countries and territories, including the United States and the United Kingdom, can apply for eVisa.
+Another alternative is a visa on arrival, accessible to certain nationalities.
+Citizens of Schengen countries can obtain a visa on arrival for a stay of up to 90 days.

 Visa-Free Entry

-As part of quarantine measures, Saudi Arabia introduced vaccination requirements for travelers.
-But, as of October 2023, many Covid restrictions have been relaxed.
+Saudi Arabia introduced vaccination requirements for travelers as part of quarantine measures.
+But, as of October 2023, many COVID restrictions have been relaxed.
 Proof of vaccination is not mandatory for travelers staying less than 12 hours of airport transit.

 Health Requirements

-Since millions of travelers arrive every year for tourism or religious purposes, health authorities in Saudi Arabia provide awareness about various infections and diseases.
+Since millions of travelers arrive every year for tourism or religious purposes, Saudi Arabia’s health authorities provide awareness about various infections and diseases.

-• It is recommended that all travelers arriving in Saudi Arabia take the yellow fever vaccination.
+• It is recommended that all travelers arriving in Saudi Arabia get the yellow fever vaccination.
 Depending on your citizenship, the yellow fever vaccination certificate is mandatory.

-• If you are arriving for Umrah or Hajj season, you are required to submit a quadrivalent (ACYW135) vaccine certificate against meningococcal meningitis.
-It is considered valid only if you have received it between 3 years and ten days from the date of your arrival.
+• If you are arriving for Umrah or Hajj season, you must submit a quadrivalent (ACYW135) vaccine certificate against meningococcal meningitis.
+It is considered valid only if issued between three years and ten days from the date of your arrival.

-• If you are in Saudi Arabia for a long-term visit, show the bivalent oral poliovirus vaccine, taken between 4 weeks and 12 months before the international travel.
+• If you are in Saudi Arabia for a long-term visit, show the bivalent oral poliovirus vaccine you took between 4 weeks and 12 months before your international travel.

 Prohibited Items